- We Are Navajo

 Iina Bihoo'aah Program

 Iina Bihoo’aah Program (IBP) pronounced Ee-nah Bi-ho-ah, the Navajo translation is ‘learning about life’.
-IBP was developed after SAMHSA awarded UNHS Inc. Behavioral Health Department the Healthy Tansistion Grant in August 2018 to provide service to the Utah strip of the Navajo Nation and White Mesa Ute Mountain Ute communities.
+IBP was developed after SAMHSA awarded UNHS Inc. Behavioral Health Department the Healthy Transition Grant.

 Supporting your life journey